Adopt Abroad Adoption Home Studies

 Adopt Abroad Incorporated is licensed in the States of Pennsylvania and Virginia to perform adoption home studies and is a Hague Accredited agency.

 We also provide adoption home studies for Americans living abroad, such as U.S. military families, Diplomats and other U.S. expatriates living abroad.

-The home study is an essential part of any adoption.
-It is the chance for the family to discuss aspects about the adoption that might be of concern and to become educated in adoption-related issues.
+The adoption home study is an essential part of any adoption.
+It is the chance for the family to prepare for the adoption, discuss aspects about the adoption that might be of concern and to become educated in adoption related issues.

-Adoption is an important life decision and the home study is one step in your preparation.
+Adoption is a lifelong and important life decision, and the adoption home study is the first step in your adoption journey.